mcullifer/fourier-transform-dialup/README.md

 # Fourier Transform Dialup
 Weekend project to visualize the fourier transform of the dialup modem handshake sound.
-Uses short time fourier transform from `scipy` with window length of 0.5 x samplerate to graph the fourier transform throughout the duration of the sound file.
+Uses short time fourier transform from `scipy` to graph the fourier transform throughout the duration of the sound file.

 ```
 x = Time (s)